Yoram Goedhart MSc (BSc Psychobiology)

 I started the Master's in Forensic Science in 2012 after completing my Bachelor's in Mathematics.
 Though I liked the formality and rigor of theoretical mathematics, in the end I preferred to apply math to solve specific practical problems.
 When I found out about the Master's, I was immediately enthusiastic; I never knew such a Master existed, combining many disciplines and covering a variety of exciting subjects.
 Read more...

 Felix Bittner (BSc Biotechnology)

 DNA Research and Validation Analyst at International Commission on Missing Persons

-During the master, I thoroughly enjoyed the DNA lectures of Ate Kloosterman, to have such direct and personal access to his wealth of knowledge and experience was very enriching.
-This is of course one of the strongest points of the MFS programme in general, students get direct access to many subject matter experts.
+During the Master's, I thoroughly enjoyed the DNA lectures of Ate Kloosterman.
+To have such direct and personal access to his wealth of knowledge and experience was very enriching.
+This is, of course, one of the strongest points of the MFS programme: students get direct access to many experts.